 Cold drinks and ice creams are also available at Kuta Cafe.
 And of course you get to see this amazing view!

-If you are visiting Brisbane and looking for a low-cost day out, we highly recommend you Explore Mt Coo-tha.
+If you are visiting Brisbane and looking for a low-cost day out, we highly recommend you spend a day or two exploring Mt Coo-tha.